3sztof/aws-iam-protected-api-gateways/README.md

 1. CloudFormation Template

-    If you have never used AWS CloudFormation, please familiarize yourself with the basic concepts in the [documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html).
+    If you have never used AWS CloudFormation, familiarize yourself with the basic concepts in the [documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html).

     The infrastructure template (yaml) can be found in the code repository under [src/infrastructure/cloudformation/template.yaml](src/infrastructure/cloudformation/template.yaml).